A sales funnel is an indispensable tool for your sales team, and can help you figure out where and how to refine your sales processes.

 Ask yourself, “is this really a lead?”
-You might want to do some adjusting to your lead-gen process, or how you define a lead in the first place.
+You might want to do some adjusting to your lead-gen process, or how you qualify leads in the first place.
 Are you targeting the right companies?
 Are your expectations for buyer-fit reasonable?
-A little bit of analysis will go a long way to make sure you’re not wasting your time trying to cram random people and companies into your pipeline.
+A little bit of analysis will go a long way to make sure you’re really filling the pipeline with sales qualified leads.

 If your leads aren’t converting past the meeting stage-

 You’ve described your product and your offer, and people aren’t buying.
 The biggest opportunity for improvement at this stage is to refine your offer to ensure that it is focused on the buyer.
 Don’t creep them out by trying to insert your solution into all of their pain points, as if you’re the magical fix-all they’ve been waiting for.
 Get to know them and their unique set of problems before speaking about your solution.
 It might also be worth it to brush up on your sales pitch.